 Since our incorporation in 1971, the Milford Land Conservation Trust has been serving as a repository for undeveloped land in Milford, CT, preserving land in its natural state.
 The Trust has acquired nearly 125 acres of land in Milford that are open to the public for hiking, birding and natural science study.

 Milford's protected plants, wildlife, birds and acreage lie in the hands of caring volunteers.
 Protecting and preserving open space is what we do and we need your help!

 To learn more about the Trust, our current projects, and ways you can get involved, please continue reading, or contact us at email@example.com.

-Our annual meeting will take place on September 11th from 5:30 to 6:15 pm at St Peter's Hall, followed by a talk on invasive plants at Milford Public Library delivered by Eric Larson of the UConn Extension's Master Gardener's program ... [ more ]
+Our annual meeting took place on September 11th from 5:30 to 6:15 pm at St Peter's Hall, followed by a talk on invasive plants at Milford Public Library delivered by Eric Larson of the UConn Extension's Master Gardener's program ... [ more ]

 On August 24th, volunteers joined the Milford Land Conservation Trust to learn about invasive plants and help clean up the Stiles Street parcel ... [ more ]